allejo/allejo.io/_posts/2017-06-10-bzflag-tutorial-pt-1.md

 ### `virtual void Cleanup ();`

-This function is called whenever the plug-in is unloaded and is where you need to:
+This method is called whenever the plug-in is unloaded and is where you need to:

 - Call the `Flush();` function (to unregister your event callbacks)
 - Remove custom flags
 - Remove custom slash commands
 - Remove custom map objects

-This function has a default implementation that calls `Flush();` automatically, however it's a good idea to always create this implementation so you don't forget remove custom registrations if you add any in the future of your plug-in development.
+This method has a default implementation that calls `Flush();` automatically, however it's a good idea to always create this implementation so you don't forget remove custom registrations if you add any in the future of your plug-in development.

 ### `virtual void Event (bz_EventData* eventData);`

-This function is where the main behavior (our callbacks) of the plug-in is written.
+This method is where the main behavior (our callbacks) of the plug-in is written.

 ## API Events